Low-carb vegetables – the best and the worst

-What low-carb vegetables are good?
+Which vegetables are low carb?
 There’s a very simple rule:

-- Vegetables growing above ground are low carb and can be eaten freely.
+- Vegetables growing above ground are usually low carb and can be eaten freely.

 - Vegetables growing below ground contain more carbs, so you’ll have to be more careful with them (especially potatoes).